 Accessibility supports and resources

-Co-operative Education works diligently to promote an accessible co-op employment process that celebrates the diversity of skills, experiences, and accessibility requirements of all students.
+Co-operative and Experiential Education (CEE) works diligently to promote an accessible co-op employment process that celebrates the diversity of skills, experiences and accessibility requirements of all students.

-Co-operative Education is dedicated to helping you navigate co-op supports and resources.
-Below, we've outlined the mix of educational, skill-building, advocacy and networking resources available.
-These resources are designed to support any disability requirements you require in employment and to instill confidence during job applications, interviews and at work.
+CEE will help you navigate available supports and resources.
+Below, we've outlined a mix of educational, skill-building, advocacy and networking supports.
+We strive to build your confidence during job applications, interviews and at work.

 Co-operative and experiential education supports

-This advocate supports accessibility within the co-op process.
+The co-op student experience manager (CSEM), accessibility is an advocate who supports accessibility within all CEE processes.
 They work to remove barriers for students with known or suspected disabilities.
-The CSEM Accessibility emphasizes relationship and resource building.
+The CSEM accessibility emphasizes relationship and resource building.
 They also lead ongoing education and professional development initiatives for students and staff.

 To learn more about resources available within co-op please contact us.